Here’s a fun fact: October 17th is Spreadsheet Day.

 - Proposed budget.

-This document formally validates the project’s existence to stakeholders and aligns expectations on resources and investments required.
+This document formally validates the project’s existence to stakeholders and aligns expectations on the resources and investments required.
 Your document should focus on high-level details like:

 - Project objectives.